Autophagy

 The Benefits of Spermidine: A Full Breakdown

-Spermidine is revered in the longevity world for its ability to target aging from within by activating cellular renewal, reducing inflammation, promoting gut health, and rejuvenating stem cells and mitochondria.
-But what are the mechanisms that make spermidine the perfect healthy aging tool?
+Spermidine is revered in the longevity world for its ability to target aging from within by activating cellular renewal (autophagy) and inhibiting the root causes of aging, known as the "Hallmarks of Aging" by scientists.

 What are the Benefits of Spermidine?